aaru-dps/Aaru/README.md

 Features
 ========
-* Analyzes a disk image getting information about the disk itself and analyzes partitions and filesystems inside them
+* Identifies a disk image getting information about the disk itself and shows information about partitions and filesystems inside them
 * Can checksum the disks (and if optical disc, separate tracks) user-data (tags and metadata coming soon)
 * Can compare two disk images, even different formats, for different sectors and/or metadata
 * Can list and extract contents from supported filesystems